tales-aparecida/download-google-drive-files/README.md

 ### Setup git hooks with pre-commit

-Run `pre-commit install` to set up the _git hooks_, which will make sure that every code that you commit will comply to the _enforced code style rules_.
-Which means that every time you try to commit something, the autoformatter will fix any mistakes and **you will need to _stage_ those offending files again**.
+Run `pre-commit install` to set up the _git hooks_, which will make sure that every code that you commit and push will comply to the _enforced code style rules_.
+Which means that every time you try to commit something, the autoformatter will fix any mistakes and **you will need to _stage_ those offending files again**, unless you call `git commit --no-verify`; and when you'll try to push the **pylint** will check for errors that must be fixed and commited, unless you run `git push --no-verify`.

+**NOTE:** You must run `git push` with the virtual environment active, otherwise **pylint** will raise import errors.
+It is knowns that Visual Studio Code source control doesn't run git commands under the virtual environment, despite the interpreter being properly configured.

 ```
 $ pre-commit install
 pre-commit installed at .git/hooks/pre-commit
 ```

-The first commit may take a while to run, so its recommended to commit via terminal, instead of using any kind of plugin, to follow the process.
+The first commit may take a while to run, so its recommended to commit via terminal, instead of using any kind of plugin or IDE extension, to follow the pre-commit setup.

 ### Suggested editor configs